Learn Chinese with Netflix: Best Netflix Shows to Learn Chinese

 Last updated: March 1, 2026

 Netflix has become one of the best tools for learning Mandarin Chinese, and honestly, it's way more fun than textbooks.
-You get to watch actual dramas and movies while picking up real conversational language, slang, and cultural context.
+You get to watch actual dramas and movies while picking up conversational language, slang, and cultural context.
 The key is knowing which shows to watch, how to use subtitles effectively, and what tools can turn passive watching into active learning.
 Here's everything you need to know about using Netflix to build your Chinese skills in 2026.

-Setting up Netflix for Chinese learning
+Setting up Netflix for Mandarin Chinese learning

-Before you dive into shows, you need to adjust your Netflix settings.
-Go to your account preferences and add Mandarin Chinese to your language list.
-This helps Netflix recommend more Chinese content and gives you access to Chinese audio tracks on shows that offer them.
+- Go to your account preferences and add Mandarin Chinese to your language list.
+This helps Netflix recommend more Chinese content.

-The subtitle situation is where things get interesting.
+- The subtitle situation is where things get interesting.
 Netflix offers three main options: English subtitles, Chinese subtitles (usually simplified characters), or no subtitles.
 Each has its place depending on your level.

-For absolute beginners, start with English subtitles while listening to Mandarin audio.
+- For absolute beginners, start with English subtitles while listening to Mandarin audio.
 This helps you follow the plot while your ears adjust to the sounds and rhythm of the language.
 Once you can catch a few words here and there, switch to Chinese subtitles.
 Reading along while hearing the words creates a powerful connection between written and spoken language.

-Advanced learners should try no subtitles, or use Chinese subtitles only when you miss something important.
+- Advanced learners should try no subtitles, or use Chinese subtitles only when you miss something important.
 The goal is to simplify your reliance on text and trust your listening comprehension.

-Browser extensions that change everything
+Browser extensions that change your way to study Chinese language

 Language Reactor is the tool that takes Netflix from casual watching to serious study material.
 This free browser extension adds dual subtitles to Netflix, showing both Chinese and English at the same time.
 You can click any word for an instant definition, save vocabulary to review later, and even auto-pause after each subtitle.